 For more information, please feel free to contact our Senior Pastor Casey Thompson, our Elder for Personnel Brian Clapp, the leader of our Associate Pastor Nominating Committee or the leader of the Congregation Mission Study committee, Mark Fabere.
 You can find a full listing of our leadership here.

-Update from the Associate Pastor Nominating Committee
+Associate Pastor Nominating Committee

 The APNC has been meeting every week since April 2019, conducting important discussions and creating the documents needed to advertise the positions of Executive Pastor and Program Pastor (Associate Pastor for Christian Education and Discipleship).
 The positions have been posted on the PCUSA recruitment system, and we will spend the coming weeks and months reviewing resumes and conducting interviews.
 We are also advertising the positions in publications that reach targeted clergy.